sonyarianto/webscrapingjs/README.md

 npm run test
 ```

-## How to add new scraper

-We know every service has it's own way to scrape their data.
-So, we will try to make it as easy as possible to add new scraper to this project.
-Basically, you just need to create a new file in the `src` directory and export a function named `scrape`.
-This function should return a `Promise` that resolves to an array of objects.
-Each file is responsible for scraping one service only.

-## What engine is used to run the scraper

-We use [Playwright](https://playwright.dev/) to run the scraper.
-It's a browser automation library that can run on Chromium, Firefox, and WebKit.
-It's a great library and I highly recommend it.
-We import the library on a scraper file and use external Chrome via Chrome DevTools Protocol to run the scraper.
-This way, we can run the scraper without having to install Chromium on the machine.
-For this purpose we use Browserless.io service.
-You can use your own service or install Chromium on your machine if you want.

 ## Additional information

 Implementing a scraper is not an easy task.
 You need to know how to use the browser automation library, how to use the Chrome DevTools Protocol, and how to use the DOM API.
 You also need to know how to use the `async/await` syntax and how to use `Promise`.
 If you are not familiar with these concepts, I suggest you to learn them first before trying to implement a scraper.
 Our target is create as many as possible scraper for many public services.
 So, we need to make sure that the code is easy to understand and easy to maintain.